AnanyShah/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 Note:
 * This document uses relative paths to indicate where you should add each file relative to the root of your test folder e.g ./package.json indicates adding an package.json at the root of your test project folder Extension.UnitTests/package.json
-* All code snippets provided are for `Microsoft.Portal.Tools.V2.targets` if you are using it's predecessor `Microsoft.Portal.Tools.targets` see the [FAQ](#FAQ) at the bottom of this document.
+* All code snippets provided are for `Microsoft.Portal.Tools.targets` if you are using it's predecessor `Microsoft.Portal.Tools.targets` see the [FAQ](#FAQ) at the bottom of this document.

 <a name="unit-test-framework-creating-a-project-from-scratch-with-visual-studio-code-dev-build-time-configuration"></a>
 ### Dev/Build time configuration